-Everyone knows they should make a doctor’s appointment after discovering they are pregnant, but did you know it is also recommended to go to an obstetrician before you even try to achieve pregnancy?
+Everyone knows that they should make a doctor’s appointment, after discovering they are pregnant.
+But did you know it is also recommended to go to an obstetrician before you even try to achieve pregnancy?
 This has not always been standard practice, but as more women find themselves having trouble conceiving or become pregnant, it makes sense that they should check in with the state of their fertility in advance.

 Some may find this unnecessary, but you would be surprised how much a doctor can help assist you in your earlier stages.
 The information you might discover could be invaluable, and when it comes to your health and the health of your baby, you can never be too safe.
 Fortunately, it is possible to take control of your reproductive health at any age, whether you’re single or in a relationship.
 Whether you are considering getting pregnant or just looking towards the future.

 Consulting a fertility expert for a check-up and a series of straightforward tests can offer you an accurate picture of where you stand, and help you make a plan.

 Here’s a checklist of fertility tests to talk to your doctor about.